 The Seven Hanging Valleys Trail – The Seven Hanging Valleys Trail is widely known as one of the best smaller hikes in the Algarve.
 It starts at Praia da Marinha and winds its way along the coast.
 You’ll have some of the best views of the famous Algarve coastline, find deserted beaches, catch a glimpse of Benegil caves and soak up some great sunshine hours!

-Will you be planning a staycation in Portugal for summer 2022?
+Will you be planning a staycation in Portugal for 2024?
 Let us know in the comments!